SBA 7(a) Loans

 Right now, SBA 7a loans are set at the interest rates found on the chart below:

 In addition to prepayment penalties, the SBA charges borrowers a guarantee fee.
-This varies depends on the exact size of a loan:
+This varies depending on the exact size of a loan:

 Loans $150,000- $700,000: 3%